ConorWarrilow/flask_micro_datawarehouse/README.md

 The front end uses vanilla JS, CSS, and HTML.
 CodeMirror is used for the query editor, with JavaScript allowing users to write and execute multiple queries independently within each worksheet.
 These worksheets are automatically saved to the backend periorically or upon page refresh/exit.
 An adjacency list model is used to create a hierarchical file system for the organization of worksheets.
 Users can also visualize their databases, schemas and tables on the front end, making it easy to work with .duckdb files.
 User authentication, data encryption, and email verification processes for account creation and password resets are also implemented.

+The backend uses flask, with SQLAlchemy as the ORM and Sqlite to store user data.
+Whenever a user manipulates an existing database (whether it be creating/deleting a schema, or creating/altering/updating a table etc), their actions are tracked and stored within the SQLite database.
+In addition, each query is stored with a status as to whether the query was successful or unsuccessful.

 ## Notable Features
 - **Full DuckDB Query Functionality**: Utilizes DuckDB on the backend and supports full sql functionality (with transactions to be added in the future)